Annie Booth

 Operations Manager

-Kelsey Shiba is an experienced administrator, project manager, musician and future software engineer who is known for her expertise in personalization, organization, and optimization.
+Kelsey Shiba is an experienced administrator, project manager, musician and software engineer who is known for her expertise in personalization, organization, and optimization.
 Kelsey thrives supporting visionaries and curious minds.
 She enjoys helping create new and exciting products and programs for her clients and customers in a collaborative way.

 As an administrator, she served as the Managing Producer of the UNC/Greeley Jazz Festival for one year and the Associate Director of Jazz Studies for seven years at the University of Northern Colorado.
 During her tenure, the jazz program garnered multiple awards, hosted international guest artists, toured internationally with student groups, and maintained recognition as one of the best jazz programs in the nation.